hxzAugustinus/cloudMusic/README.md

   $ npm  build
  ```
  ### Technology
-    1. How to send http request ;
+    1. How to send http request;
-    2. Components dynamic order ;
+    2. Components dynamic order;
     3. How to refresh or infinite  in  some of  slides;